Skip to main content

 2. Networks — Logical network definitions with VLAN or untagged configuration.

-3. Adaptor Groups — Logical collections of physical adaptors with failover and load balancing.
+3. Adapter Groups — Logical collections of physical adapters with active/failover redundancy.

-4. Network Adaptors — Physical NICs installed in your server hardware.
+4. Network Adapters — Physical NICs installed in your server hardware.

 Cluster network architecture